varunyn/til/data/timeline.md

 **Title**: Update maps.varunyadav.com

 - Today I updated the maps application use Open Street Maps instead of google maps and also made it little nicer by adding emojis as marker.
 Idea is to use OSM so that I don't incur charges for Google Maps API if lot of people started using it

+## 2025-06-12

+**Title**: Updating til.varunyadav.com

+- It started when yesterday I saw video on view transition and I want to implement that in this project.
+I created this nextjs app 4 years ago and it was using page router instead of app router and view transition package is supporting app router as now.
+So updated whole app to current standard and spent whole day on that.